christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=1\textwidth]{images/event-store-consistency-levels.pdf}
-  \caption[Consistency levels for event streams]{Consistency levels for event streams. a) With eventual consistency, no insertion order is guaranteed at all across replicas. b) With strong consistency on the data level, each replica shows the same consistent insertion ordering, but because of out-of-order events, it can still be inconsistent from the client perspective. c) Without out-of-order, strong consistency on the data level provides strong consistency also on the client level, as it guarantees that ordering by insert time $\equiv$ ordering by event time.}
+  \caption[Consistency levels for event streams]{Consistency levels for event streams. a) With eventual consistency, no insertion order is guaranteed at all across replicas. b) With strong consistency on the data level, each replica shows the same consistent insertion ordering, but because of out-of-order events, it can still be inconsistent from the client perspective. c) Without out-of-order, strong consistency on the data level provides strong consistency also on the client level, as it guarantees that ordering by insertion time $\equiv$ ordering by event time.}
   \label{fig:event-store-consistency-levels}
 \end{figure}